-Data source Example of what a service may find from data Australian Early Development Census Local and community level X% of children in this area are developmentally at risk or vulnerable in the language and cognitive skills domain.
-X% of children in this area are developmentally at risk or vulnerable in the communication skills and general knowledge domain.
-X% of children in this area are developmentally vulnerable/developmentally at risk in the social competence domain.
-Child Feedback from teachers and educators in the service has identified: observations Children often require support to communicate their needs to educators and their peers.
+Data source Example of what a service may find from data Australian Early · X% of children in this area are developmentally at risk or vulnerable in the language and cognitive Development skills domain.
+Census · X% of children in this area are developmentally at risk or vulnerable in the communication skills and general knowledge domain.
+Local and X% of children in this area are developmentally vulnerable/developmentally at risk in the social community level competence domain.
+Child Feedback from teachers and educators in the service has identified: observations · Children often require support to communicate their needs to educators and their peers.
 Children require high levels of support to engage in the program and to focus on tasks.
 The learning environment only supports the individual needs of a small number of children in the group.
-Educator professional learning plans Educational leaders, teachers and educators have identified a need to further develop their skills in the areas of: • extending children's language development. • supporting children to regulate their own behaviour, respond appropriately to the behaviours of others and effectively resolve conflicts. enhancing knowledge of language development to support differentiation and to scaffold children's learning (where to next?).
+Educator Educational leaders, teachers and educators have identified a need to further develop their skills in the areas of: professional learning plans · extending children's language development. supporting children to regulate their own behaviour, respond appropriately to the behaviours of others and effectively resolve conflicts. enhancing knowledge of language development to support differentiation and to scaffold children's learning (where to next?).

 Quality Improvement Plan The service QIP identifies goals relating to the following elements: 1.2.1: Intentional teaching 1.2.3: Child directed learning 1.2.2: Responsive teaching and scaffolding 1.3.1: Assessment and planning cycle 1.3.2: Critical reflection.
 Kindergarten enrolment data X% of children enrolled in this service identify as Aboriginal and Torres Strait Islander (compared to X% within the broader community/local government area) X% of children enrolled in this service are known to child protection (compared to X% within the broader community/local government area).
 Participation data X% of children in this local government area attend a kindergarten program prior to starting school.
 Is this below the Victorian State average?
-X% of children enrolled in this service attend 85%+ of their enrolled hours A/O OF CHILDREN HI HIIS SELVICE ALLEHO O J/OT OF CHELL ELITOREA HOURS
+X% of children enrolled in this service attend 85%+ of their enrolled hours